 "For the Birds" is a functional birdhouse made of paper clay with pastel pigment coloring and clear UV varnish.

 "Cowgirl" is a wire sculpture intended to hang at a distance of a few inches away from the wall where the flow of air creates changing shadows on the wall behind.
-It was inspired by mobiles and sculptures of Alexander Calder.

 coated wire, 24" x 10"